EdRey24/JDT-fall-2025-Saul-Goodman-Website/README.md

 ### What is HTML?
 HTML (HyperText Markup Language) is the standard language for creating web pages.
 It provides the structure and content of a webpage.
 Think of HTML as the skeleton of a website - it defines the structure but doesn't make it look pretty.

-### What is CSS?
-CSS (Cascading Style Sheets) is used to style and layout web pages.
-It controls colors, fonts, spacing, and positioning.
-If HTML is the skeleton, CSS is the skin and clothing that makes it attractive.

 ## File Structure
 We'll create two files in the same folder:
 1. `index.html` - Contains the content and structure